skolenik/svyset_manifesto/README.md

 ### R

-Implementation of complex survey estimation in `library(survey)` separates the steps of declaring the sampling design and running estimation.
+Implementation of complex sample survey estimation in `library(survey)` separates the steps of declaring the sampling design and running estimation.

 (In terms of reading the input data, we assume that the user follows the best practices of workflow management